 In vain did Carthage send ambassadors to Rome to explain her conduct.
 They obtained no satisfaction.
-Utica yielded to the Romans (604), and the two consuls, L. Marcius Censorinus, and M. Manilius Nepos, arrived there at the head of 80,000 men in 605.
+Utica yielded to the Romans (604), and the two consuls, L. Marcius Censorinus, and M. Manlius Nepos, arrived there at the head of 80,000 men in 605.
 Carthage sues for peace; they impose the condition that she shall give up her arms; she delivers them up, with 2,000 engines of war.
-But soon exactions increase; the inhab-
+But soon exac-